nicholas12136/SIUE-ARC-Micro-Mouse/README.md

 However, switch positions may be changed for the purpose of changing programs within the robot (changing algorithms is allowed)
 * A contestant may not alter a robot in a manner that alters its weight
-* contestants are allowed to:
-a.
-Change switch settings (e.g., to change algorithms)
+* contestants are allowed to: Change switch settings (e.g., to change algorithms), replace batteries between runs, adjust sensors, change speed settings, make repairs
-b.
-Replace batteries between runs
-c.
-Adjust sensors
-d.
-Change speed settings
-e.
-Make repairs

 </ul>
 </details>